- 333 Exemption

 According to the FAA, the COA is an authorization issued by the Air Traffic Organization

-to a public operator for a specific UA activity.
-After a complete application is submitted,
+to a public operator for a specific Unmanned Aircraft (UA) activity.
+After a complete

-FAA conducts a comprehensive operational and technical review.
-If necessary, provisions
+application is submitted, FAA conducts a comprehensive operational and technical review.

-or limitations may be imposed as part of the approval to ensure the UA can operate
+If necessary, provisions or limitations may be imposed as part of the approval to

-COA is issued with a 333 exemption.
-The full COA is issued for governmental operations
+submitted.
+An abbreviated COA is issued with a 333 exemption.
+The full COA is issued

-such as a police department.
-Research is not a “governmental operation.”
+for governmental operations such as a police department.
+Research is not a “governmental